You are here:

 In rare cases, ingestion of lead can cause seizures, coma and even death.

 Lead can accumulate in our bodies over time, where it is stored in bones along with calcium.
-During pregnancy, lead is released from bones as maternal calcium is used to help form the bones of the fetus.
+During pregnancy, lead is released from bones as maternal calcium and is used to help form the bones of the fetus.
 This is particularly true if a woman does not have enough dietary calcium.
-Lead can also be circulated from the mother’s blood stream through the placenta to the fetus.
-Lead in a pregnant woman’s body can result in serious effects on the pregnancy and her developing fetus, including:
+Lead can also cross the placental barrier exposing the fetus the lead.
+This can result in serious effects to the mother and her developing fetus, including:

 Find out more about lead's effects on pregnancy: